-After the loss of a loved one, friends and relatives often offer sympathy cards to comfort the bereaved.
-While etiquette dictates sending thank you notes for significant gestures, such as sending flowers, bringing food to your home or participating in the funeral service itself, it is not necessary to send thank you notes for sympathy cards.
+What is the etiquette for sending thank you cards for sympathy notes after the funeral?
+Is it considered compulsory that you send a thank you for sympathy cards received?
+While etiquette dictates sending thank you notes for significant gestures, such as sending flowers, bringing food to your home, or participating in the funeral service itself, it is not necessary to send thank you notes for sympathy cards.

 According to Emily Post, typically, a thank you note should be handwritten and include a personal message.
 The note can be very simple such as "Thanks so much for your card in our time of grief.
 Regards, The Anderson Family."

 There are only a few situations in which pre-printed cards with a signature are acceptable as thank you notes.
-Once such situation would be the death of a prominent person, following which, a great number of cards, gifts, and donations were received.
+One such situation would be the death of a prominent person, following which, a great number of cards, gifts and donations were received.

 According to Emily Post's Bereavement Questions and Answers, unlike with other thank you cards, there is not a specific recommended time frame for sending thank you notes for sympathy cards.
 Friends and loved ones will understand the difficulties associated with the loss.
 You will not offend anyone if there is a delay - particularly since no one is expecting to receive a formal 'thank you' in response to a sympathy card.